Aspose/Aspose-API-Reference-Examples/english/pdf/net/programming-with-document/addremovejavascripttodoc/_index.md

 ## Conclusion

 In this article, we have provided a step-by-step guide to adding and removing JavaScript from PDF documents using Aspose.PDF for .NET.
-By following the instructions and utilizing the provided code examples, you can easily incorporate JavaScript into your PDF documents and remove it when needed.
+By following the instructions and utilizing the provided code tutorials, you can easily incorporate JavaScript into your PDF documents and remove it when needed.
 JavaScript enables dynamic functionality and interactivity in your PDF files, enhancing the user experience.